Measurement of electrons from beauty-hadron decays in pp and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results

 The nuclear modification factor for electrons from beauty-hadron decays in Pb--Pb collisions as a function of \pt ~in the 0--10\% centrality interval is shown in Fig.~\ref{fig:RAA_CompData}.
 The nuclear modification factor in the measured \pt ~range of $2 < \pt < 26 ~\GeVc$ is lower than unity, consistent with the expectation of suppression of the yield in this \pt ~interval due to in-medium parton energy loss.
 Considering that the systematic uncertainties are mostly correlated across \pt ~intervals, the measured \Raa suggests a broadly increasing suppression with increasing \pt ~up to $\pt \sim 5~\GeVc$.
 For \pt ~above 8 \GeVc,~the \Raa does not change significantly with values between 0.2 and 0.4, and a maximum suppression observed for \pt ~around 8--10~\GeVc.
 The measured \Raa of electrons from beauty-hadron decays is compared with the \Raa of muons from beauty-hadron decays, measured by the ATLAS Collaboration~\cite{ATLAS:2021xtw}, in the 10\% most central Pb--Pb collisions at $\sqrt{s_{\rm{NN}}} = 5.02$ TeV in the interval $4 < \pt < 30~\GeVc$ and $|y| < 2$.
-The two measurements are fully consistent with each other within the statistical and systematic uncertainties.
+As mentioned above, the pp reference for the ATLAS measurement decreases faster with \pt~than the central FONLL extrapolation used here.
+However, the two measurements are consistent with each other within statistical and systematic uncertainties.
 The non-prompt $\rm{D}^{0}$ meson~\cite{ALICE:2022tji} and the non-prompt $\rm{D}^{+}_{\rm{s}}$ meson~\cite{ALICE:2022xrg} \Raa measured by the ALICE Collaboration in the 10\% most central Pb--Pb collisions also show a similar \pt ~dependence, with the minimum value at around 0.35 for \pt ~$\sim 10$~\GeVc.
 Possible differences may arise between the \Raa of leptons and non-prompt $\rm{D}$ mesons due to different decay kinematics of B mesons in the two decay channels.
+For $\pt > 4$ \GeVc, the \Raa of electrons from beauty-hadron decays shows a similar suppression as observed in similar measurements at lower collision energies, namely at $\sqrt{s_{\rm{NN}}} = 2.76$~TeV by the ALICE Collaboration~\cite{ALICE:2016uid} at the LHC, and at $\sqrt{s_{\rm{NN}}} = 0.2$~TeV by the PHENIX~\cite{PHENIX:2022wim} and the STAR~\cite{STAR:2021uzu} Collaborations at RHIC.
+Within large uncertainties, the results at lower collision energies show somewhat higher \Raa values at lower \pt.
+The similar \Raa values at high \pt ~could be caused by the the interplay between the medium temperature and density, and the \pt ~distribution of beauty quarks at the two collision energies~\cite{Djordjevic:2015hra}.
+A similar trend was observed for prompt D mesons when comparing results at the two collisions energies~\cite{ALICE:2021rxa}.

 To understand the mass ordering effects on the energy loss, the \Raa of electrons from beauty-hadron decays is compared with the \Raa of electrons from heavy-flavor hadron (beauty and charm) decays~\cite{ALICE:2019nuy}, and with the \Raa of muons from charm-hadron decays measured by the ATLAS Collaboration~\cite{ATLAS:2021xtw}, as a function of \pt ~in the 10\% most central Pb--Pb collisions, in the right panel of Fig.~\ref{fig:RAA_CompData}.
 The electrons from heavy-flavor hadron decays originate mostly from charm-hadron decays at low \pt, more than 70\% for \pt~$< 4$ \GeVc, with the contribution from beauty-hadron decays that increases with increasing \pt~\cite{ALICE:2014aev}, and becomes the dominant source ($> 70\%$) for \pt~$> 8$~\GeVc.
 Within uncertainties, the \Raa of b($\rightarrow$~c)$\rightarrow$~e in the 10\% most central Pb--Pb collisions shows similar values to that of c$\rightarrow \mu$ and c,b$\rightarrow$~e.
 While the central points of the \Raa values might be slightly higher for b($\rightarrow$ c)$\rightarrow$~e compared to c$\rightarrow \mu$ at low~\pt~($< 5 ~\GeVc$), the values are very similar and consistent within the uncertainties, and thus precise measurements of leptons from beauty-hadron decays would be required to see a potential difference.